prottayislive/Pirate-Game/README.md

 # text_based_python_game
-Text based game written in python
+Text based pirate game written in python
 This project demonstrates a basic understanding of python3 syntax, conditonals and loops.